krummenCode/ElevenCo-Website/README.md

 Changes to be Made
 ---

-Make img in video section match bg.

-Add video play icons to the img in video section

 Add more favicons. mobile...

+Added
+---
+Video play icons on video sect images and file changed to png for transparent bg.

 Fixed Bugs
 ---